Alabama residents survey wreckage after tornadoes kill at least 23

 “It looks almost as if someone took a giant knife and just scraped the ground.
 There are slabs where homes formerly stood, debris everywhere, trees are snapped,” Lee County Sheriff Jay Jones told a morning news conference.
 “I’ve not seen this level of destruction ever in my experience in Lee County.”

-At least two children died, including one as young as six, Jones said.
+At least two children died, including one as young as 6, Jones said.
+Family members identified one as a 10-year-old girl and another as a 6-year-old boy.

 Two of the injured were in critical condition and at least 20 people were missing, Lee County Coroner Bill Harris told CNN.